EdilsonSchwanck/EdilsonSchwanck/README.md

 ### Hello People!
 My name is Edilson Schwanck, welcome everyone! 👋

-- 👨‍🎓 Sou estudante do Curso de Análise e Desenvolvimento de Sistemas.
+- 👨‍🎓 I am a student of the Systems Analysis and Development Course.
-- 👨🏿‍💻 Atualemte estudo e desenvolvo na liguagem Swift nativo IOS mobile.
+- 👨🏿‍💻 Currently I study and develop in the native Swift language IOS mobile.